Hallmark Channel Responds to ‘Outrageous’ Claims in Bombshell Lawsuit

 But less than two years later, in her lawsuit, Perry slammed her working conditions, claiming she “suffered rampant harassment.”
 Perry included excerpts of glowing job reviews she received in recent years, but noted that she often felt unsupported as an employee with multiple medical challenges, including lingering issues caused by breast cancer treatment in 2007 and 2008, being legally blind in her left eye, and suffering from relapsing-remitting multiple sclerosis (RRMS), which she said can cause intermittent equilibrium and mobility issues.

-The lawsuit claims that Perry’s “MS symptoms returned” when Hamilton Daly “unleashed her reign of terror against Ms. Perry” and required her to report to Pope, whom Perry had considered to be “her equal.”
+In addition to accusing Hallmark of not fixing its elevator despite many requests from Perry, the lawsuit claims that her “MS symptoms returned” when Hamilton Daly “unleashed her reign of terror against Ms. Perry” and required her to report to Pope, whom Perry had considered to be “her equal.”
 Despite his positive reviews of her work, Perry said Pope was “abusive and tormented her regularly,” including making fun of her when she slurred or forgot words.

 Comments